pcsaji/core-docs/documentation/API Guide.md

 This REST APIs are used to configure subscribers, device groups and network slice of SD-Core.

 ## **Purpose and Audience**
+This guide is for the developers to interface using API

 ## **API Specification**